 I mean, Superman got forcibly divorced from Lois just a few months ago with nary a peep, or not the kind of reaction that would have 5,000 people voicing their opinions four years later, at least.
 Is it that no-one cares about Superman, period?
 Not that many people liked his marriage to Lois in the first place?
 Or is there something particularly objectionable about the way that the Spider-Man marriage was undone that keeps the fires burning for that particular subject?

 A major factor is probably the creative team.
-Having DC’s top writer on Action Comics certainly makes things easier for the company.
+Having DC’s top writer on Action Comics certainly made things easier for the company.
 I like Dan Slott, but there are few star writers on par with Grant Morrison.
 Hell, you could argue that there is literally no one else could have brought that level of buzz to the Superman comics.
 According to a CBR poll last year, Morrison is the second most popular writer in the comic book medium, behind Alan Moore, who is unlikely to write a superhero title for either Marvel or DC.

-Another thing that helps was the pre-Flashpoint state of the Superman books.
+Another thing that helps DC was the pre-Flashpoint state of the Superman books.
 Straczynski’s Grounded arc on Superman was poorly received, and despite plans to be on the title for an year, he abandoned the book after a few issues, leaving his story to be finished by Chris Roberson, a lesser known writer.
-That was all preceded by the year-long World of New Krypton series which took Superman to another planet, while Superman and Action Comics had new lead characters.
+That was all preceded by the year-long World of New Krypton series which took Superman to another planet, while Superman and Action Comics featured new now-forgotten lead characters.
 Sales and reviews weren’t impressive during either period.

 In contrast, JMS’s Amazing Spider-Man had its best sales during Back in Black, right before One More Day.
 So that was a title readers were interested in at the worst possible time, as the A-list writer was leaving, during a sure to be controversial retcon and reboot.
 It wouldn’t surprise me if DC learned from that.
 They made sure to save the A-list creative team and headline grabbing concept (cocky young Superman fights bloated plutocrats) until after the reboot.

-Cosmic reboots have also consistently been part of DC, to the extent that you could split it into several distinct eras, each a unique continuity: The Golden Age, Pre-Crisis, Post-Crisis of Infinite Earths, Post-Infinite Crisis and Post-Flashpoint.
+Cosmic reboots have also consistently been part of DC, to the extent that you could split it into several distinct eras, each a unique continuity: The Golden Age, Pre-Crisis, Post-Crisis on Infinite Earths, Post-Infinite Crisis and Post-Flashpoint.
 Marvel’s generally kept to the same universe since Fantastic Four #1, more than fifty years ago.
 After Crisis of Infinite Earths and Infinite Crisis, DC readers are just used to the idea of sudden simultaneous changes to multiple franchises, or to just one franchise.
 And there was plenty of that with Flashpoint.

 As every DC title was relaunched with some major developments, fans and critics had many things to discuss.
 The conversations about Superman and Lois Lane were drowned out by complaints about Starfire’s sexuality.
-There was also speculation about Wonder Woman’s revised origin, Barbara Gordon walking again, the merging of the Wildstorm and DC Universes, Jim Lee’s love of collars and the response to Batman’s, er, new relationship with Catwoman.
+There was also speculation about Wonder Woman’s revised origin, Barbara Gordon walking again, the merger of the Wildstorm and DC Universes, Jim Lee’s love of collars and the response to Batman’s, er, new relationship with Catwoman.
 Plus, DC had an A-list team (Geoff Johns and Jim Lee) on Justice League, their top title, which resulted in high sales and buzz for that book.

 DC was also better at disguising the point of Flashpoint than Marvel was at hiding the point of One More Day.
 You could read the mini-series as an irregular team-up between the Flash and Batman, and it’s quite satisfying on that level.
 The conventional wisdom in comics is that stories written to get characters from Point A to Point B tend to suck.
 But it seems that Geoff Johns is pretty good at this type of material.